 - Custom Source – If you select custom source, you can set credentials for each form you created.

-3.1 Where to get Client Id & Client Secret?
+3.1 Where to get Google Sheet Client Id & Client Secret?

-To get API client Id and Client Secret you need to Enable Google Sheet API here.
-Then enter a project name as you wish.
-Select Web Server and enter the URI http://yoursite.com/wp-admin/admin-ajax.php in the Authorised redirect URI input field.
+- Then enter a project name as you wish.
+Select Web APP and enter the URI http://yoursite.com/wp-admin/admin-ajax.php in the Authorised redirect URI input field as shown in the figure below.

 3.2 Establish Elementor Google Sheets Connection